kwodzicki/TAMU_Thesis_KRW/README.md

 After you have read through the document, I suggest going through the `TAMU_Thesis_Main.tex` document, and all the other `.tex` documents in the Data/ directory, one at a time to compare the LaTeX code to the PDF output.
 This will help you to understand some of the LaTeX commands and what they do.

-## Footnotes in chapter/section titles
-If you must add footnote(s) to a chapter title, enter the text for the footnote into the optional input argument as below:

-* Type the title in both the optional and required inputs of the command

-      \chapter[This text will appear in the footnote]{Introduction}

-This will ensure the footnote appears on the page but not in the table of contents.

 ## Updates
 Check back periodically to make sure that you have the latest version of the template.
 In most cases you will only need to download the updated `tamu_thesis.cls` file.